zengzzzzz/golang-trending-archive/README.md

 * 【2024-09-01】[actions / toolkit](https://github.com/actions/toolkit) - The GitHub ToolKit for developing GitHub Actions.
 ## Javascript

+* 【2025-01-08】[facebookexperimental / Recoil](https://github.com/facebookexperimental/Recoil) - Recoil is an experimental state management library for React apps.
+It provides several capabilities that are difficult to achieve with React alone, while being compatible with the newest features of React.
+* 【2025-01-08】[openai / openai-realtime-console](https://github.com/openai/openai-realtime-console) - React app for inspecting, building and debugging with the Realtime API
+* 【2025-01-08】[jokob-sk / NetAlertX](https://github.com/jokob-sk/NetAlertX) - 🖧🔍 WIFI / LAN intruder detector.
+Scans for devices connected to your network and alerts you if new and unknown devices are found.
+* 【2025-01-08】[jaegertracing / jaeger-ui](https://github.com/jaegertracing/jaeger-ui) - Web UI for Jaeger
 * 【2025-01-05】[divamgupta / diffusionbee-stable-diffusion-ui](https://github.com/divamgupta/diffusionbee-stable-diffusion-ui) - Diffusion Bee is the easiest way to run Stable Diffusion locally on your M1 Mac.
 Comes with a one-click installer.
 No dependencies or technical knowledge needed.
 * 【2025-01-03】[vogler / free-games-claimer](https://github.com/vogler/free-games-claimer) - Automatically claims free games on the Epic Games Store, Amazon Prime Gaming and GOG.
 * 【2025-01-02】[GoogleChrome / workbox](https://github.com/GoogleChrome/workbox) - 📦 Workbox: JavaScript libraries for Progressive Web Apps